 888/819-COSI or 614/228-COSI

-COSI, the Center of Science and Industry, is a perfect place for your budding scientist to explore.
-Fully immerse your senses in the cutting-edge exhibits of seven interactive exhibit worlds including Ocean, Space (this is a NASA affiliate), Progress, Life, little kidspace, and Gadgets.
+COSI, the stunning Center of Science and Industry, is perfect for your budding scientist.
+Fully immerse your senses in the cutting-edge exhibits.
+The interactive exhibit worlds include Ocean, Space (this is a NASA affiliate site), Progress, Life, little kidspace, and Gadgets.
 The Gadget cafe lets kids “order” up their own inventions, take everyday things apart, and see how it all works.
 The Extreme Screen Theater features a seven-story screen and a tilted hemispherical dome.
-Next, you can challenge yourself by riding on the only high wire unicyle in the world.
-Suspended across and 84-foot cable, 17 feet above the ground, a counter balance weight makes it possible to accomplish this feat.
-There is also a schedule of Family workshops on a variety of topics.
+Look for a visiting dinosaur from the American Museum of Natural History.
+Next, challenge yourself by riding on the only high wire unicyle in the world!
+An 84-foot cable, 17 feet above the ground, a counter balance weight makes it possible to accomplish this feat.
+There is also a schedule of Family workshops on a variety of topics to thrill all interests.

 Fun for Older Children